bsadd-jpan/youtube-channel-blocker/README.md

 ## Planned Features (Not Promised)
 - Add × button to channel pages and video playback pages
 - Hide keywords from video titles
-- Temporarily show the blocked channel name in a popup after clicking × (to avoid mistakes; add an undo button for the last action)
+- ~~Temporarily show the blocked channel name in a popup after clicking × (to avoid mistakes; add an undo button for the last action)~~ Added・disappears in 5 seconds
 - Add advanced settings to the extension
 - Improve the UI of the × button and popup